-The Benchmark is solely used as a reference to compare the performance of the Sub-Fund.
-The Sub-Fund's investment objective is not to track the performance of the Benchmark.
+The Benchmark is solely used as a reference to compare the performance of the Sub-Fund, and the Investment Manager does not intend to track it or to limit the Sub-Fund's portfolio to the constituents of the Benchmark.
 There are no restrictions on the extent to which the Sub-Fund's portfolio and performance may deviate from the ones of the Benchmark.